 Growing korfball in

-The club currently runs a variety of training sessions each week in venues around Tooting, Brixton and Clapham that cater to players of all abilites from seasoned internationals to complete beginners.
+The club currently runs a variety of training sessions each week in Tooting that cater to players of all abilities from seasoned internationals to complete beginners.
 We pride ourselves on always welcoming new members and strive to provide the perfect environment in which to enjoy this unique sport.

 ...but hang on, what even is